 - Reduce costs associated with claims.

-All employers can participate in the program and be eligible for refunds up to 20 per cent by maintaining a Certificate of Recognition (COR).
+All employers can participate in the program and be eligible for refunds up to 20% by maintaining a Certificate of Recognition (COR).
+A COR is essential to WCB’s PIR program and a key component of the Government of Alberta’s "Partnerships" program.

 To determine the refund amount you may be eligible for, we have three different performance measures we can use.
 In reviewing your performance, we will always use the measure that helps you achieve the greatest refund.